-As you drop your student off for college, and then return to your empty nest, you may be thinking mostly about how much you’ll miss him.
-You may be worrying about how quiet the house will seem without him.
-You may or may not be worried about how well he will succeed at school, – but you’re also thinking about the hole that remains in your family.
+As you drop your student off for college, and then return to your empty nest, you may be thinking mostly about how much you’ll miss them.
+You may be worrying about how quiet the house will seem.
+You may or may not be worried about how well they will succeed at school, – but you’re also thinking about the hole that remains in your family.

 We’d like to offer a slightly light-hearted reminder that there is an upside to sending your student away to college.

 - Your mountains of laundry may suddenly become molehills.
-Once you’ve finished laundering all of the piles of things she left on the floor of her room when she packed, your loads may be lighter – at least until the first college break.
+Once you’ve finished laundering all of the piles of things they left on the floor of their room when they packed, your loads may be lighter — at least until the first college break.